 - salt and pepper

-- Heat a frying pan over medium-high heat.
-When hot, add a glug of olive oil.
+- Heat frying pan over medium high heat.
+Add a glug of oil.

-- Add the broccoli and heat another 2-3 minutes.
+- Add the green pepper and kale.
+Continue cooking another 4 minutes.

 - Bake for 12-14 minutes.